US House Passes Bill Requiring Warrants To Search Old Emails

 So now they need to get a rubber stamp to get into old emails.
 I really don't see the difference, instead of getting the subpoena rubber stamped, they need a magistrate judge (non-appointed rubber stamper) to stamp them.
 This is an insulting joke.

-Possession is STILL 9 points of the law (Score:2)
+Possession is STILL 9 points of the law (Score:4)

 This would NOT be an issue in this same way if we were allowed to retrain physical possession of our email.
 That would put the 9 points on OUR side.